@vanzasetia

 Posted

-Greetings, Stephen Lyssy! π
+Greetings, Stephen Lyssy! πŸ‘‹

-Good effort on this challenge! π
+Good effort on this challenge! πŸ‘

 I have a few suggestions for this solution.

-to make the text adapt to the background color.
-CSS Tricks has a great article that will explain how to do it. - For the social media links, I recommend wrapping each of the social media icon with an anchor tag.
+• For the social media links, I recommend wrapping each of the social media icon with an anchor tag.
 It's a social media link, so it needs to be wrapped by a link element.

-on anything as it doesn't account for scrollbars when present.
-It may only ever introduce potential overflow/scroll bugs. - Use single class selectors for styling whenever possible instead of
+• Never use 100vw on anything as it doesn't account for scrollbars when present.
+It may only ever introduce potential overflow/scroll bugs.

-has high specificity which can lead to a lot of issues on the larger project.
-It's best to keep the CSS specificity as low and flat as possible. π - The logo images are important content of the site.
+• The logo images are important content of the site.
 It should have some alternative text to them.
 Otherwise, the screenreader users would not know the name of the site.

 That's it!
-I hope you find this useful! π
+I hope you find this useful! 😁

 Marked as helpful